Moving to a new location is a lot of WORK.

 Fortunately, you are moving to a region that offers a lot of PLAY.

 The South Coast Development Council, Inc. offers a special Trailing Spouse/Family program.
 We want to help you and your family enjoy and thrive in our beautiful region and have over 60 Council and regular members that are dedicated to improving our communities.
 Some of the specialty services we can help connect you with include:

 --Employment/workforce companies if you are interested in working.
-If you need assistance with a resume check out the links in the recently released article.
-LINK
+If you need assistance check in with WorkSource Oregon, plus our Expanding Your Business pages.

 --Childcare services are limited but we are actively working on improvements in the number of providers and the quality of care.
-The Rural Entrepreneurship Ecosystem Framework (REEF) which is working to expand Childcare in the near future.
+The Rural Entrepreneurship Ecosystem Framework (REEF) will also be providing some Childcare in the near future.
 We are also now fueling a childcare blog to help get everyone connected.

 --Churches and religious organizations